 Actually, these days it is possible for SSL processors to easily scale far above 100,000 connections per second (CPS) in a single rack-unit appliance.
 And by using application delivery and server load balancing technology, you can offload the compute-intensive SSL/TLS processing from web servers for faster processing of SSL traffic.

 Some customers claim that as they’re transitioning to using traffic-heavy applications such as Office 365, their SSL traffic nearly doubled.
 Introducing new business tools requires a better understanding of new demands on your network – and an even greater need to inspect the traffic that’s coming into your network.

 While it’s true that many all-in-one solutions can process encrypted traffic, there is often an SSL performance tax associated.
 Can you sacrifice security for performance, or vice versa?
-Having a dedicated appliance for SSL encryption takes the processing demands off your other appliances, meaning you don’t suffer the SSL performance hit.
+Having a dedicated appliance for SSL encryption/TLS encryption takes the processing demands off your other appliances, meaning you don’t suffer the SSL performance hit.